mamba-org/mamba/README.md

 ### Support us

-If you want to stay up to date with Mamba development, follow [@wuoulf](https://twitter.com/wuoulf) on Twitter.
 For questions, you can also join us on [QuantStack Chat](https://gitter.im/QuantStack/Lobby) or on the [conda channel](https://gitter.im/conda/conda) (note that this project is not officially affiliated with `conda` or Anaconda Inc.).